 A simple way to carry kayaks (one per pair of cradles), these work well for molded plastic kayaks.
 Because the J-Cradle keeps the boat mostly vertical, your crossbar real-estate is maximized, allowing up to 2 kayaks on most factory bars and 3 - 6 (depending on crossbar size) with racks from Yakima, Thule and other brands.
 In contrast to stackers, J-Cradles are also very easy to tie down, as the kayaks are held vertically by the mount.
 J-Cradles requires the boats to be resting on their sides, so this option is not recommended for wood frame or fiberglass boats.

 Stackers are great for getting multiple boats strapped up on one car, at an affordable price.
 These work well for molded plastic kayaks, and are best with smaller whitewater kayaks.
+A kayak stacker is basically a vertical pole that is mounted to the vehicle crossbar - the kayak is laid on its side and tied up against the pole.
 The downside is the learning curve with mounting kayaks - the boats are vertical, with nothing to hold them in place as you tie them down.
-Stackers require the kayaks to be resting on their sides so this option is not recommended for wood frame or fiberglass boats.

 Kayak Saddles & Rollers

 Saddles are easy to load and unload - especially when used with a roller system - and allow easy tie-downs as the kayak is resting down on the saddles.
 However saddles occupy the largest footprint on crossbars, meaning you will have less room to mount multiple kayaks or other gear.
 With non-factory crossbars at least 2 kayaks should be able to be mounted, with more possible on longer crossbars.
 Rollers are stand-alone or integrated into saddles, and allow you kayak to "roll" along them, greatly reducing the strain and weight of loading and unloading kayaks.
 Saddles and Rollers are the best option for fiberglass, wood/skin boats such as sea kayaks.